 Whether you choose a school fewer than 100 students or one with a few thousand, this rankings list will help you make the right choice for you!

 It wouldn’t make sense to list thousands and thousands of universities in one article, but we can focus our attention on a more limited selection of schools.
 Since geography and size are both deciding factors for many college applicants, we chose to rank small colleges West of the Mississippi River.

 After that, we recorded each university’s location and arranged them by their position East or West of the Mississippi.
-There are over 200 colleges in the Western portion of the United States, but their tuition rates vary significantly.
+There are hundreds of colleges in the Western portion of the United States, but their tuition rates vary significantly.
 And since this article focuses on affordability, we still had one more step.
 Rather than rank schools simply by flat annual tuition rate, we considered a more comprehensive figure – net price.
 College Navigator, which is a part of the National Center for Education Statistics, supplies this information on its comprehensive data website.
 Net price is an adjusted figure that considers both annual tuition costs and added fees as well as the average financial aid package per student.
 However, bear in mind that the actual cost for your education will depend on numerous factors, including annual fluctuations in tuition cost, the number of years you are in school, and the scholarships and loans you receive.

 As a final note, you will see that some of the selections below are listed as “regional campuses.”
 There were some instances in the original ranking where multiple regional locations of a large state university (which are typically much smaller than the main campus) showed up in the top 100.
 In order to organize the ranking, we chose to list all regional locations as one school.
 And although we list the main campus location in the heading, we also mention the specific qualifying regional campuses in the description.
 Furthermore, the net price and student body we list are averages between all of the small, regional campuses – NOT the main university.